The Resiliency Institute Advanced Bioregional Herbalism Course Series meets 9:00 am -4:00 pm one Sunday a month March - November 2018.

 - Learn preventative and supportive herbal preparations for specific body systems and ailments

-- Practice plant communication
+- Grow your intuitive and plant communication skills

 - Prepare 2 advanced herbal remedies